wyldphyre/ComicArchive/README.md

 ### Short Term

 - Move the conversion of an archive inside the ComicArchiveFile abstraction.
-- Implement parsing of basic metadata from from a filename if metadata not present.
+- Implement parsing of basic metadata from a filename if metadata not present.

 ### Long Term